Scale modelling articles, reviews, and galleries by Ade Hill

 Results

-The best artists’ oils are not only better quality than cheap equivalents, but are actually easier to apply in the context of scale modelling.
+The best artists’ oils are not only better quality than cheap equivalents, but are actually easier to apply using modelling techniques.
 In my experience, colours can be blended on the surface better, being less prone to smearing, they adhere better, and the colours cover better.
 All welcome characteristics, but especially so if you paint figures with oils over acrylics.

 Economy